upleveled/system-setup/windows.md

    This may take some time (possibly up to 15-20 minutes).
 This uses Chocolatey to install some Windows build tools to help with installing some Node.js native modules.

-8. Copy each line in the following text, right-click in the blue middle part of the PowerShell window to paste the text and hit enter.<br><br>
+8. <a name="vs-code-extensions"></a> Copy each line in the following text, right-click in the blue middle part of the PowerShell window to paste the text and hit enter.<br><br>

    ```bash
    code --install-extension Cardinal90.multi-cursor-case-preserve